Tuesday, May 9, 2023

 For a while I had been contemplating building a new 6m beam.
 I have the DK7ZB multiband beam for 2-4-6 meters.
 When I made it, I thought it would be a nice addition covering these three bands.
 In practice however I found I don't really use the 2m and 4m bands and therefore have an overly complex antenna with 7 elements while only using it as a 2 element 6m beam.
 To make it transportable I have to remove (parts of) the 4m and 6m elements.
 With the 2m elements the antenna is rather bulky to transport.

-I was looking for an antenna for 6m with more gain but less complexity in assembly and that would be easy to transport.
+I was looking for an antenna for 6m with more gain but less complexity in assembly and one that would be easy to transport.
 One of the things I wanted to avoid was having to use bolts and (wing)nuts to attach the elements - as these small parts have a tendency to go lost when you drop them while out in the field.

 My ideal "high gain but still transportable" option came down to a 4 element antenna with a boom of 4m.
 Split in two the boom is transportable.
 The same goes for the elements.
 Now all I needed was a way to attach the elements without using any loose parts.